Fiscal Balance in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.8% in March compared to the previous month, down from the 1.7% rise in February.
+Consumer prices rose 1.1% in May compared to the previous month, up from the 0.5% in April.

-The Central Bank of Egypt (CBE) left all interest rates unchanged at its monetary policy meeting on 28 March.
+The Central Bank of Egypt (CBE) left all interest rates unchanged at its monetary policy meeting on 23 May, as had been expected by most market analysts.